 In this article, you will learn about the intricacies of who gets the engagement ring in a broken engagement.

-Engagement Ring Laws: Gifts, Conditional Gifts, or Compensation
+Engagement Ring Laws: Unconditional Gift or Conditional Gift

-- The giver's intent to give the item as a gift
+- The giver intends to give the item as a gift;

-- The giver's actual giving of the gift to the receiver
+- The giver's actual giving of the gift to the receiver; and

 - The receiver's acceptance of the gift